zynayumi/libzynayumi/README.md

 - **Seq loop**: sequencer loop point.
 Ranges from 0 to 15.

 - **Seq end**: sequence end point.
 Ranges from 0 to 16.

-- **RingMod waveform level1 to level8**: can define an 8 points
-  waveform.
-That normalized waveform is multipled with the YM2149 square waveform, thus creating a ring modulation.
-Ranges from 0 to 15.

-- **RingMod reset**: whether the phase of the ring modulation is synchronized with the phase of the square tone when a new on note is created.

-- **RingMod phase**: phase of the ring modulator.
-Ranges from 0.0 to 1.0.

-- **RingMod mirror**: whether the ring modulation waveform is mirrored.
-This can soften the ring modulation.

-- **RingMod detune**: detune in semitone of the ring modulation waveform relative to the square waveform.
-The famous SID phaser effect can be obtained by setting a value difference than, though close to, zero.
-Ranges from -0.5 to +0.5.

-- **RingMod transpose**: transposition in semitone of the ring modulation waveform relative the square waveform.
-Ranges from -36 to +36.

-- **RingMod fixed frequency**: fixed frequency of the ring modulation.
-  Ranges from 1Hz to 5000Hz.

-- **RingMode fixed vs relative**: how much of the ring modulation frequency is fixed versus tone pitch.
-Ranges from 0.0 (completely fixed) to 1.0 (completely determined by tone pitch).

-- **RingMod depth**: level of depth of ring modulation.
-Ranges from 0 (no ring modulation) to 15 (full ring modulation).

-- **Buzzer shape**: oscillator shape of the buzzer.
-Warning: the buzzer disactivates the envelope and the ring modulator.
-  - 0: DownSaw
-  - 1: DownTriangle
-  - 2: UpSaw
-  - 3: UpTriangle

-- **Buzzer reset**: whether the phase of the buzzer gets reset to *Buzzer phase* when a new on note is created.

-- **Buzzer phase**: phase of the buzzer.
-Ranges from 0.0 to 1.0.

-- **Buzzer time**: buzzer duration in second.
-Ranges from 0.0 to +inf.

-- **Buzzer detune**: buzzer detune in semitone.
-Ranges from -0.5 to +0.5.

-- **Buzzer transpose**: buzzer transpose in semitone.
-Ranges from -36 to +36.

 - **LFO shape**: shape of the LFO
   - 0: Sine